scmschmidt/trento_checks_for_supportconfig/README.md

 > :exclamation: Remember when troubleshoot, that `tcsc` is running inside a container!`

+- If you experience errors after updating.  compare the personal configuration file `~/.config/tscs/config` with the new one `~/.config/tscs/config.new` written by the install script.
+Maybe changes need to be adapted.

 - If the install script - or more precise `setup/install_wanda` - terminates with:
   ```